subsquid/docs/docs/deploy-squid/quickstart.md

 # Quickstart

-This section goes through deploying a squid to [Aquarium](https://app.subsquid.io) -- a cloud API service provided by Subsquid.
+This section goes through deploying a squid to [Subsquid Cloud](https://app.subsquid.io).
 The deployment is managed by the file `squid.yaml` in the root folder of the squid and defines:

 - the squid name and version